aladdinpersson/Machine-Learning-Collection/ML/Pytorch/GANs/ProGAN/README.md

 # ProGAN
 A clean, simple and readable implementation of ProGAN in PyTorch.
 I've tried to replicate the original paper as closely as possible, so if you read the paper the implementation should be pretty much identical.
-The results from this implementation I would say is on par with the paper, I'll include some examples results below.
+The results from this implementation I would say is pretty close to the original paper (I'll include some examples results below) but because of time limitation I only trained to 256x256 and on lower model size than they did in the paper.
+Making the number of channels to 512 instead of 256 as I trained it would probably make the results even better :)

 ## Results
 The model was trained on the Celeb-HQ dataset up to 256x256 image size.
 After that point I felt it was enough as it would take quite a while to train to 1024^2.